6.14. jules_snow.nml

 Minimum LAI in calculation of albedo in the presence of snow.

 A minimum albedo is imposed when calculating the albedo of plant canopies (historically 0.5).
 This parameter allows it to be set for each PFT in the presence of snow.
+Crudely, it represents the stem area of vegetation remaining when the true LAI is 0.
 A separate variable, lai_alb_lim_io is used in the absence of snow.

 Other snow parameters